SuperBrainBro/SecondThoughts/README.md

 # WGJ136
  A game my friends and I created for Weekly Game Jam 136.

+ #VINCENT DUDE THE HEALTH BARS ARE NOT UPDATING!

  ## To Do:
   * Make End Screen
   * Rework enemy spawning